UmbraShadow0/UmbraShadow0.github.io/README.md

-Repository for my websites
+Repository for my websites.

 Goals:
 1. Be clean and organize;
 2. Test the websites in a online context;
-3. Improve my programming skills
+3. Improve my programming skills.